Quick Navigation

 Accidental Damage to a Parked Car

 If you do not disclose your personal information after colliding with a parked car, you might be punished with a Class 1 Misdemeanor and face up to three years on probation.
-You might face a fine of up to $2,50.
-It is better to complete your homework.
+You might also face a fine of up to $2,500.

 A Single Car Accident that Only Causes Vehicle Damage